asori0113/CSC317/assignments/assignment-3/SUBMISSION.md

 I learned how to use a few things like coloring flexing, grid templates as well as calculations with set variables.
 I also learned a few spacing stuff such as padding.
 Also learned how to create hover effects.
 Learned how to change fonts as well as space text as well

 ## Preferred Version
-I prefer ai version 3, nut I understand why it is preffered to learn from a person. there is only soo much specificality an ai can do when creating a website, and it's of best use to use what youy know and to add from ai when you don't know.
+I prefer ai version 1, but I understand why it is preffered to learn from a person. there is only soo much specificality an ai can do when creating a website, and it's of best use to use what youy know and to add from ai when you don't know.